 Hair follicles undergo a growth cycle with three phases that happen simultaneously in different strands: anagen (growth period), catagen (transition period), and telogen (resting period).

-Hairs don’t go through a single phase all at the same time.
-Some strands may be in anagen phase, some in catagen, and others in telogen.
+Hairs don’t go through a single-phase all at the same time.
+Some strands may be in the anagen phase of the hair growth cycle, some in catagen, and others in telogen.
 What specifically happens in each phase determines how fast your hair grows or sheds.